 Nitinol was developed by the Naval Ordnance Laboratory.
 The name comes from its composition and the discovery team who first recognized the potential of this powerful alloy (NIckel/TItanium/Naval Ordinance Laboratory).

-Dynalloy manufactures a variety of NiTi based alloys, include Flexinol® actutor wires, and As Drawn shape memory Niti wires having transition temperatures around 80C - 90C.
+Dynalloy manufactures a variety of NiTi based alloys, which may include Flexinol® actuator wires, and As Drawn shape memory Niti wires having austenite/heating transition temperatures around 80C - 90C.